 Most of the local government organizations I speak with spend a huge amount of time pulling together their reports in spreadsheets or crafting PDFs by hand.
 They also usually suffer from at least one of two problems:

 - Too many performance measures and not enough clarity or resources to tailor those measures into reports for different groups; and/or,

 Both scenarios result in unwieldy reports that take hours to put together and no-one reads.
-A whole lot of effort for nothing.
 (And if that sounds familiar, you should know that you’re not alone.)

 Your own overdue items, departmental actions that are about to start, projects experiencing disruptions… an effective reporting strategy should tell you where to focus your attention, help you to troubleshoot problems and prioritize your workload.

 In our recent webinar with the City of Ferndale, Joe Gacioch the Assistant City Manager explained how they had learned that a missed progress update or a “no progress” update in a report is usually a symptom of a bigger problem.
 As a result, the team at Ferndale have been able to identify many problems early on and address them through better resource management, re-prioritization or greater collaboration.
 It’s a cool example of how regular, consistent reporting can help you manage your plan and influence outcomes.

 Reports should also be used to keep things moving forward, get folks aligned around a goal and to make everyone feel good about the progress made.

 So rather than only create reports that show where there is disruption or that measure overall plan status, why not also generate reports such as “what’s scheduled to start this month?” or “what’s been achieved so far this year?”.
 Use those reports to build excitement or give kudos to teams that are performing well.
 That’s exactly how we use organizational performance reporting internally at Envisio.

 So what does an effective performance reporting framework actually look like?